-In this episode of the Seventh Row podcast, we discuss two recently restored Scottish classic gentle comedies directed by Bill Forsyth, Gregory’s Girl (1981) and Local Hero (1983).
+In this episode of the Seventh Row podcast, we discuss Bill Forsyth’s recently restored Scottish classic gentle comedies directed by Bill Forsyth, Gregory’s Girl (1981) and Local Hero (1983).

-Editor-in-Chief Alex Heeney (@bwestcineaste), Associate Editor Brett Pardy (@antiqueipod), Editor at Large Mary Angela Rowe (@lapsedvictorian), and special guest Scott Wilson (@scottaawilson) discuss Forysth’s kindness towards his characters, the film’s cultural context, tackling serious subjects in a gentle way, the special features on the new Criterion disc, and why these films are endlessly rewatchable.
+Editor-in-Chief Alex Heeney, Associate Editor Brett Pardy, Editor at Large Mary Angela Rowe , and special guest Scott Wilson discuss Forysth’s kindness towards his characters, the film’s cultural context, tackling serious subjects in a gentle way, the special features on the new Criterion disc, and why these films are endlessly rewatchable.

-About Bill Forsyth’s Gregory’s Girl and Local Hero
+About the films on the podcast: Bill Forsyth’s Gregory’s Girl and Local Hero

-A 2K restoration of Gregory’s Girl is available from Film Movement and will screen in New York October 4th – 10th.
+A 2K restoration of Gregory’s Girl is available from Film Movement on VOD and streaming.

 Local Hero (1983) has more of a plot, as American oil executive Mac (Peter Riegert) is sent to convince the inhabits of a small Scottish seaside village to sell their property rights so the company can build an oil refinery.
 While Mac has little difficulty convincing the town’s inhabitants, he begins to doubt what he’s doing… Watch the [cheesy 80s] trailer.

 Local Hero will be released on Blu-ray and DVD by Criterion on September 24th.